rayhan01kuet/falguni/README.md

 falguni
 =======

-a cross platform bengali to english dictionary software
+A cross platform English to Benglali dictionary.
+It is a Desktop Application.
+It has been tested on Ubuntu and windows